josmar-crwdstffng/angular/aio/content/guide/deployment.md

 </code-example>

-List the generated bundles in the `dist/project-name/` folder.
+List the generated bundles in the `dist/project-name` directory.

 <code-example format="shell" language="shell">